PySimpleGUI/DocsCleanup/cookbook.md

 event, values = window.read()
 ```

+​
 ## Tabs

-Tabs bring not only an extra level of sophistication to your window layout, they give you extra room to add more elements.
+Tabs bring not only an extra level of sophistication to your window layout, but they also give you extra room to add more elements.
 Tabs are one of the 3 container Elements, Elements that hold or contain other Elements.
 The other two are the Column and Frame Elements.

 ![tabs](https://user-images.githubusercontent.com/13696193/46049479-97732f00-c0fc-11e8-8015-5bbed8bd88bb.jpg)

 ```python
 import PySimpleGUI as sg